-Habitat for Humanity of Omaha helps empower Partner Families as they work toward becoming first-time homeowners.
-Throughout the process Partner Families gain hands-on construction experience and attend homeownership workshops.
-Once construction/existing home renovation is complete and the no-interest Habitat loan is issued, Habitat Omaha Partner Families are well on their way to becoming successful homeowners.
-Get started on the path to affordable homeownership now by completing a Homeownership Prequalification Form.
+Habitat for Humanity of Omaha helps empower families as they work toward becoming first-time homeowners.
+Throughout the process families gain hands-on construction experience and attend homeownership workshops.
+Once construction/existing home renovation is complete and the affordable Habitat Omaha loan is issued, families are well on their way to becoming successful homeowners.